Global Insurance Symposium Returns in April 2022

 Early Bird Registration Now Open

 GREATER DES MOINES, Iowa, Jan.
-11, 2022 /CNW/ -- The Global Insurance Symposium (GIS) has announced its 2022 conference will be held on April 19 – 21.
+12, 2022 /PRNewswire/ -- The Global Insurance Symposium (GIS) has announced its 2022 conference will be held on April 19 – 21.
 The event will take place at the Community Choice Credit Union Convention Center in Downtown Des Moines (DSM), Iowa.
 Since its inception in 2014, GIS has had thousands of attendees from over a dozen countries participate.

 This event, which is now open for registration, aims to help insurance professionals from around the world discover what's next, prepare for tomorrow and solve the future.
 The theme of this year's event is "What Will Insurance Look Like in 2030?"